schreter/hue_rule_configurator/README.md

 Binding for `off` is optional and defaults to turning off the lights.
 Binding for `on` is also optional, if not specified, the lights won't be turned on automatically (just turned off).

+Additionally, it's possible to specify bindings for `dim` and `recover`, which are called on no motion timeout to dim the lights and to recover light states if motion is detected in the dimmed state.
+They by default dim the light by 50% and recover state before dimming.
+However, this wears off the lamps, so it's better to specify at least `recover` binding, typically to the same action as `on` action (this can be shortened by specifying string `"on"` as the action).
+If `recover` action is specified, then `dim` action will not save light state.

 If the optional `state` is present, then the sensor with this name will be reset before turning light on or off.